AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Adding a rating for an existing restaurant in the restaurant directory

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `rate 1 r/5` <br>
        Expected: The rating of the 1st restaurant is updated to 5.
 The output box will display the restaurant name and the added rating.